ryco117/SCJs_StrobeByDeadmau5/README.md

 ## Usage
 First download the `.zip` file from the [releases](https://github.com/ryco117/SCJs_StrobeByDeadmau5/releases) page and extract the folder inside.
-Then, in Chrome, enable developer mode under [chrome://extensions/](chrome://extensions/) and press `Load unpacked` to select and load the extracted folder.
+Then, in Chrome, enable `Developer mode` under [chrome://extensions/](chrome://extensions/) and press `Load unpacked` to select and load the extracted folder.
 Then you're done!

 ## Google Example
 ![Test by Strobemau5](images/Test_by_Strobemau5.png)